ietf-wg-acme/acme/draft-ietf-acme-acme.md

 * Domain with a cert from this CA, all keys and recovery mechanisms lost: Out of band proof of authority for the domain

-The identifier validation challenges described in this section all relate to validation of domain names.
+With the exception of the proof of possession challenge, the identifier validation challenges described in this section all relate to validation of domain names.
 If ACME is extended in the future to support other types of identifier, there will need to be new Challenge types, and they will need to specify which types of identifier they apply to.

 [[ Editor's Note: In pre-RFC versions of this specification, challenges are labeled by type, and with the version of the draft in which they were